HawaiianSpy/blipvert/README.md

 San Diego, California, USA

 P.S.
 If you found this library helpful and have improvements/bug fixes to contribute, I would appreciate it if you would submit them back here for review.
 Thanks.

+Updates:

+As of 25 July, 2021, Blipvert now has a complete unit test suite that covers all the code in the transforms.

+As of 14 July, 2025, Blipvert now has official support for multi-threading in the transforms.
+And there are added multi-threaded versions of the single-thread unit tests.

 ******************************